 Want to start an argument about how to produce electricity without climate change?
-Bring up nuclear energy.
+Bring up nuclear energy (and at this moment in 2022, that argument just got more interesting with news that a major breakthrough in nuclear fusion has been achieved).
 Want to start an argument about the history of nuclear energy among a bunch of nuclear dudes?
 Just ask which was the first nuclear energy plant!

 But for our purposes today, we’re going with the Shippingport Atomic Power Station in western Pennsylvania (don’t look for it on a map, because it is gone).
 Several candidates for the title of “first” exist, depending on the qualifiers used, but it appears that Shippingport may have been the first “full-scale” commercial plant built solely to produce electricity.
 It was fired up on December 2 and started sending electricity through the power grid on December 18, 1957.